The World of Stamp Art

-Regrettably, Donald died in an Amsterdam fire when he was 31 in 1977.
+Regrettably, Donald died in a house fire in 1977.
+He was living in Amsterdam and only 31 years old.
 There is a book, now out of print, The World of Donald Evans which illustrates his wonderful efforts.
 I hope he will one day grace an official U.S. commemorative stamp.
 If you review his stamps you will see that he was more into philately than I. He would paint multiples of the same one, paint compositions with geometric borders of countries and values — the book’s cover gives you an idea of his style.
 But those were early efforts when he first moved to the Netherlands.
 Later on his work became much more subtle, more magical, paintings more like jewels—-as you can see in the Quest page image above ” Women of Katibo ” — the original of which my friend in the Hague, Cecile owns and keeps on her piano.

 Donald did not mail his work.
 I, however, have always mailed mine because I feel by risking them to the mail they have “flown” and traveled as they were meant to do—– taken far away, set loose, and worked their way home.
 It gives them a life, a history, and an adventure of their own.
 They are birthed.
 In 2008 I discovered a book about an artist named Hundertwasser while waiting in an Edmonton, Alberta ( Canada ) library.
 The quote of his at the top of this page echoes my own feelings about the need to actually mail my paintings.
 Incidentally, Hundertwasser turns out to be a pretty interesting guy.
 He has a very characteristic busy sort of geometric style.
 I would have enjoyed knowing him too though he lived in New Zealand apparently and died in 2000.
 You might enjoy checking seeing a few of his paintings at —